omicscodeathon/neurovar/README.md

-# NeuroVar: a tool for Visualizing Neurological diseases-associated Gene Expression and Genetic Variation data
+# NeuroVar: A Genetic Expression and Variation data visualization tool for Neurological diseases’ biomarkers

 NeuroVar is a novel tool for Visualizing Gene Expression and Genetic Variation data.
 The tool integrates genetic data proved by multiple scientific researches and the ClinGen database.